Install Ransomware Prevention

 If you need to troubleshoot a problem, you can stop Ransomware Prevention on an asset, even if the asset's offline or has been disconnected.

-With password protection turned on, you will need to either get the one-time passcode or know the fixed password, if one is configured.
-The fixed password might be the organization-wide fixed password or one that is specific to the prevention group that the asset belongs to.
+If password protection is turned on, you will need to either get the one-time passcode or know the fixed password, if one is configured.
+The fixed password might be the organization-wide fixed password or one that is specific to the Prevention Group that the asset belongs to.

 To stop Ransomware Prevention: